cjerrington/cjerrington.github.io/_pages/projects.md

-[Wakey](https://github.com/cjerrington/wakey) | Simple Python app to keep a computer awake [netutil](https://pypi.org/project/netutil/) | Python module to check the staus of ports for local and remote connections [MoneyCounter](https://github.com/cjerrington/MoneyCounter) | Simple VueJS app to count your change and bills
+[Wakey](https://github.com/cjerrington/wakey) | Simple Python app to keep a computer awake [netutil](https://pypi.org/project/netutil/) | Python module to check the staus of ports for local and remote connections [MoneyCounter](https://github.com/cjerrington/MoneyCounter) | Simple VueJS app to count your change and bills Deployment HQ | Internal project at work to help assis the deployment engineers with daily tasks

 ### Projects I have contributed to